gbezyuk/logux-sync/README.md

        alt="Sponsored by Evil Martians" width="236" height="54">
 </a>

 ## Connection

-Logux protocol could work through any encoding (JSON or XML) and any channel (WebSockets Secure or AJAX with HTTP “keep-alive”).
+Logux protocol can work with any data encoding format (e.g. JSON or XML) and via any data transfer channel (e.g. WebSockets Secure or AJAX with HTTP “keep-alive”).

-You could create a special connection classes for different channels and encoding and use them with Logux Sync.
+You can create special connection classes for different channels and encoding formats and use them with Logux Sync.

 ```js
 import BrowserConnection from 'logux-websocket/browser-connection'